sar-gupta/space/README.md

 ![cover](resources/space-readme.jpg)

+If something isn't working properly, just logout and login again.
+Since this is in active development as of now, I keep on clearing the database to incorporate changes to the schema.

+Some users' names are not shown, instead Anonymous is shown.
+This is a known bug in firebase; it doesn't have permission to read certain users' display name.

-Chat application for developers. [ Not yet fit for production use ]
+Chat application for developers. ( Not yet fit for production use )

 ## Website
 spacedev.herokuapp.com